LNReader/lnreader/README.md

 ## Download

-Get the app from our [releases page](https://github.com/rajarsheechatterjee/LNReader/releases).
+Get the app from our [releases page](https://github.com/LNReader/lnreader/releases).

-## Sources
+## Plugins (extensions)

 LNReader does not have any affiliation with the content providers available.

-Source requests should be created at [LNReader/lnreader-sources](https://github.com/LNReader/lnreader-sources).
+Plugins requests should be created at [LNReader/lnreader-plugins](https://github.com/LNReader/lnreader-plugins).

 ## Building & Contributing